nicklasbekkevold/trippintacos/README.md

 # TrippinTacos

-A little info about your project and/ or overview that explains what the project is about.
 Dette prosjektet er en reservasjonsside for restauranten TrippinTacos.
 Prosjektet gjør det mulig for gjester å reservere bord ved restauranten, ansatte å reservere walk-ins og innringere og restauranteier å se statistikk over restauranten.

 # Motivasjon

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain why the project exists.

 Restauranten TrippinTacos opplevde stor pågang av innringere som ville reservere bord og ønsket en reservasjonsside for gjester, samt mulighet for ansatte å reservere for de.
 De ønsket også oversikt over statistikk over restauranten.